scality/Zenko/docs/docsource/installation/upgrade/upgrade_zenko.rst

      $ helm3 plugin install https://github.com/helm/helm-2to3

-  Then update the existing Helm 2 configuration.
-As previously noted always test with the --dry-run option before migrating or updating production systems.
+#.
+Update the existing Helm 2 configuration.
+Always
+   test with the ``--dry-run`` option before migrating or updating a production system.

   ::